miker704/Strife/patches2.md

     - Moved All Friends List Page that uses the old search method to deprecated folder.
     - Added input refocus when clicking the gray X to reset the search when in live search in All friends page.
     - Added input refocus when clicking the gray X to reset the search when in live search in Block Users page.
-    - Moved All Blocked Users Page that uses the old search method to deprecated folder.
+    - Moved Blocked Users Page that uses the old search method to deprecated folder.
     - Replaced the filter search that uses the is-hidden attribute to hide non matching results and show the no results found in Blocked Users Page.
     - Added input refocus when clicking the gray X to reset the search when in live search in Pending requests page.
     - Replaced the filter search that uses the is-hidden attribute to hide non matching results and show the no results found in Pending requests Page.
+    - Moved Pending Requests Page that uses the old search method to deprecated folder.

 ## Backend Changes